Internet Marketing June 1st, 2019

 Surprise, the Consumer Knows More and yet Even Less:

-2020’s data technology is more personal, and surprisingly, this will make the consumer more reliant on those technologies.
+SEO company Singapore is more professional, and surprisingly this will make the consumer more reliant on those technologies.
 This is a great opportunity to add data science into your own message.
 Look for nuggets of inspiring information to share, for it’s clear; the consumer wants help when learning about the world around them.

 Hypothesis Analysis and Data Collection